ElenaCerezoSwing/LoginKairos/README.md

     npm install bower -g

-After that step, please keep on following these instructions:
+After that step, please keep on following these instructions.
+And keep in your mind as a sacred word: == our component should be install in the same folder as your index.html is. ==

     cd myproyect
     cd /public "or in the folder where you have your index.html"